fare/poiu/README.md

 WARNING
 -------

-POIU 1.34 is broken: It doesn't incorporate all the changes required for it to actually work with ASDF 3.3.0 or later, yet is modified enough to not work with ASDF 3.2.1 or earlier anymore.
+POIU 1.34 is broken: It requires more changes to actually work with a recent ASDF (3.3.2 or later), yet is modified enough to not work with older ASDF.

-For a working combination, try POIU 1.31.1 and ASDF 3.2.1 -- which, unhappily, may require overriding your implementation's ASDF e.g. using the `tools/install-asdf.lisp` script from the ASDF source repository at
+For a working combination, try POIU 1.31.1 and ASDF 3.1.7 -- which if your implementation comes with a more recent ASDF
+(as checked by `(require :asdf) (asdf:asdf-version)`) may require overriding your implementation's ASDF e.g. using the `tools/install-asdf.lisp` script from the ASDF source repository at
 < http://gitlab.common-lisp.net/asdf/asdf >.